LnikGH/LnikGH/README.md

 ![Overview of the final project](/final_project_overview.png)

 2. API project (AW Academy's Google Cloud course): [API project](https://github.com/LnikGH/apiprojekti.git)
    - Team project: task was to combine two APIs into a working solution.
 We combined GPS location data of bars to satellite data, so you can check if a satellite is overpassing a bar of your choice.
 Now can you go to afterwork without worrying if your boss is watching you!
+User can query bar status with GET method from our API.
+Additionally scheduled API call is done every workday of a chosen bar and results are published in a PubSub topic so your coworkers can subscribe for news about safe afterwork beers!

 ![Overview of the API project](/api_project_architecture.png)